open-telemetry/opentelemetry.io/content/en/blog/2023/php-auto-instrumentation/index.md

 application without modyfing it's source code.
-There are several techniques to do that, but all of them more or less work in the same way by injecting additional code into original one during compile time, link time, run-time or by extending os in case of ebpf.
+There are several techniques to do that, but all of them more or less work in the same way by injecting additional code into original one during compile time, link time, run-time or by extending the operating system in case of ebpf.
 This blogpost presents method used by Opentelemetry PHP auto-instrumentation.

 ## Preconditions